SenalKaranda/TA-DownloadAzureAppGuide/README.md

-# How to Cove Your Project Blog from Azure ➡️ GitHub
+# How to Move Your Project Blog from Azure ➡️ GitHub

 ## Notes:
 <div>